The A123 FAQ for Giant Scale and IMAC

 click picture for more detail

-Q: How does Nicad or NiMH useable pack capacity compare to A123's?
+Q: How does Nicad or NiMH usable pack capacity compare to A123's?
 Same flight time for the same capacity?

 -